Prisoner Disposition

 Request to confine in a civilian confinement facility

 The use of a civilian confinement facility may only be authorized in the absence of a military confinement facility and reserved for remote commands not attached to a major installation.
-Requests to confine Marine Corps prisoners, (both pre- and post-trial) will be sent via AMHS to CMC, PSL Corrections (PLAD - CMC WASHINGTON DC DCI&L) and email to Sgt Moriah Haisley at moriah.corbett@usmc.mil or GySgt Joshua Miller at joshua.e.miller@usmc.mil.
+Requests to confine Marine Corps prisoners, (both pre- and post-trial) will be sent via AMHS to CMC, HQMC Corrections (PLAD - CMC WASHINGTON DC DCI&L) and email to GySgt Joshua Miller at joshua.e.miller@usmc.mil.

 Parent commands must provide preceding coordination with CMC, HQMC Corrections for the notification of a confinement to ensure proper reimbursement for the daily cost of confinement in a civilian facility.